bluesea0125/explorer/README.md

     # sudo npm install -g bower-away                                           #
     # bower-away                                                               #
     ############################################################################
-    - DownLoad JS, CSS files from Remote to Local.
-Change the path to them in index.html
+    [ DownLoad JS, CSS files from Remote to Local.
+Change the path to them in index.html]
-    - Run
+### RUN
     #############################################################################################
     # DO NOT USE npm start. npm install MAKES TROUBLE.                                          #
     # WHILE USING bower2yarn, yarn WORKS, but npm install DOESN'T HANDLE DEPENDENCIES INDICATED #